 On this page you’ll find information about Operations Partners and our CultureMeets, as well the detailed list of our 30+ Arts Partners.
 You can also read case studies from our partners and also about our collaborations.
 If you're interested in working with us please get in touch.

-Our Operations Partners meet four times a year and you'll find the list of current arts partners below (in alphabetical order), there are also 12 educational representatives.
+Our Operations Partners meet five times a year and you'll find the list of current arts partners below (in alphabetical order), there are also 12 educational representatives.
 We also work with youth and community partners across the city, seeking to widen connections and collaborative opportunities.
-Youth leaders are welcome to join us, please get in touch to find out more.
+Youth leaders are welcome to join us, please get in touch with Cathy at email@example.com to find out more.

 An opportunity for both teachers and providers form across the city to meet.
 Providers will highlight both their core and broader offer and schools can share best practice.
 It's also where teachers can contribute to the development of the Cultural Rucksack, hear arts updates and where we can match up peer support for those wanting to develop their arts and cultural curriculum.